DOI-USGS/cdi-software-tutorials-2025/git-basics/README.md

    2. we'll create a new branch on upstream for them to pull down

 5. git branch <- to show the list of branches (and the active branch of shell integration isn't set up to show the current branch in the prompt)
-   1. side note about how presenter's terminals have customized prompts that show the git branch, provide links to show how to set this up
+   1. side note about how presenter's terminals have customized prompts that show the Git branch, provide links to show how to set this up

 6. [Pulling it together - merging and rebasing](./pages/merging-and-rebasing.md)
    1. merge branch A into main (this is local, normally you'd pull from upstream into main after a merge/pull request on remote)